Support for Research

 - Department of Energy (DOE) Science Undergraduate Laboratory Internships (SULI) programs : Apply for a 10-week summer internship at one of 17 DOE laboratories, including the Fermi National Accelerator Laboratory, the Princeton Plasma Physics Laboratory, and the SLAC National Accelerator Laboratory.

 - Many others : There are many other off-campus programs you can apply for that don't fall in the two categories above, including internships at NASA, JPL, and other large government funded labs and organizations.
-Most private companies that perform technological research and development have summer internship programs, such as INTEL.
+Most private companies that perform technological research and development have summer internship programs, such as Boeing, Northrop Grumman, Raytheon, SPACE-X, INTEL , and Google.
 Think of your dream job and where you would be working.
 Then start googling for internships.
 For some excellent advice on how to plan and execute your search, see the SPS Careers Toolbox.